 The Guild implemented a wide variety of money-making projects in its first half-century.
 One was a circulating library, which was located at 415 East 34th Street, across the street from Tabernacle Presbyterian Church.
 Other events included the sponsorships of a ballet, a lecture series, a vintage automobile show, musical programs, charity balls, and movie premieres.

-In 1941, St. Margaret’s Hospital Guild was granted 501(c)(3) tax exempt status by the Internal Revenue Service.
+In 1941, St. Margaret’s Hospital Guild was granted 501(c)(3) tax-exempt status by the Internal Revenue Service.
 Obtaining the nonprofit designation allowed the Guild to receive contributions from individual donors who wanted their contributions to be tax-deductible.
-It also qualified the Guild for grants from foundations, corporations, trusts, and other government entities that are only available to not-for-profit groups.
+It also qualified the Guild for grants from foundations, corporations, trusts, and government entities that are only available to not-for-profit groups.

 Although the funds raised by the Guild grew steadily, it became increasingly challenging for the Guild to conceive of interesting new ways to raise money for the hospital, year after year after year.
 In 1960, an idea for an event turned out to be a project that would serve the Guild’s mission for years to come.
 A new Guild member, Dessie Partenheimer Koch, who had recently moved to Indianapolis from the San Francisco area, related the details of a fundraising event in which she had participated in California.
 For the three years prior to her moving to Indianapolis, the museum guild to which she belonged had located empty mansions, fixed them up, and charged admission for the public to tour them.
 The members of St. Margaret’s Hospital Guild enthusiastically embraced this concept, and the first Decorators’ Show House debuted in 1962.